bluzelle/swarmDB/README.md

         "debug_logging" : false
     }

-where the properties are:
+Explaination of properties

 - "bootstrap_file" - the path to a file containing the list of peers in the swarm that this node will be participating in.
 See below.
 - "debug_logging" - set this value to true to include debug level log messages in the logs
-- "ethereum" - is your Etherium block chain address, used to pay for transactions.
+- "ethereum" - is your Ethereum mainnet address.
 - "ethereum_io_api_token" - this is used to identify the SwarmDB daemon to Etherscan Developer API (see https://etherscan.io/apis).
-Use the given value for now, this  property may be moved out the config file in the future.
 - "listener_address" - the ip address that SwarmDB will use
 - "listener_port" - the socket address where SwarmDB will listen for protobuf and web socket requests.
 - "log_to_stdout" - directs SwarmDB to log output to stdout when true.